gabrielmahia/kiberAI/README.md

-# Hands-On Artificial Intelligence with Keras and Python (Video)
+# Hands-On Artificial Intelligence with Keras and Python
 Learning by doing an industry relevant problem in image processing domain, develop and understand automation and AI techniques using Keras and Python.